asingh164/SexSpecificVarianceEfficacyOfSelection/README.md

 ## Code
 Code is all written in R. Coding scripts are ordered roughly in the order that the data are presented in the paper.
-All figures and tables in the paper and supplement are replicable (with the code provided).
-NOTE: Although the data in the figures is identical to that in the paper + supplement, the figures will not appear exactly the same as I processed figures after generating the basic plot in R (Fonts, labels, panels etc.).
+All figures and tables in the paper and supplement are replicable (with the code provided). <i>NOTE: Although the data in the figures is identical to those that appear in the paper + supplement, the figures will not be exactly the same as I processed figures after generating the basic plot in R (Fonts, labels, panels etc.).</i>

 <i><b>Be sure to read the info a the top of each script.
 There are several places where you will need to specify a file path either to an input data file or for saving outputs of data or figures</i></b>